 The consumption of salmon surpassed tuna in 2013 in the US.

-70% of the salmon imported to the US is from China, that was obtained from Russia (farm raised).
-Read that again.
-We export 70% of the salmon to China and Japan, and then import 70% from China to this country (farm raised in Russia).
-The other countries where we import salmon is Chile, Canada, Scotland, and Norway and all are listed as “avoid” by the Seafood Watch group.
+wild caught salmon to China and Japan, and then import 70% of farm raised salmon in Russia through China to this country.
+The other countries from where we import salmon is Chile, Canada, Scotland, and Norway and all are listed as “avoid” by the Seafood Watch group.